tk-yoshimura/OwensT/README.md

 ![t5modalgo_plot](https://github.com/tk-yoshimura/OwensT/blob/main/figures/t5modalgo_plot.svg)

 a &gt; 4 and h &lt; 4:
-Outside the region the above equation, it can be calculated using the properties 2 formula.
+Outside the region the above equation, it can be calculated using the Properties #2 formula.
 Also, in the region where erf(ha/sqrt(2)) can be regardes as 1, it can be calculated using the limit formula.

 ## Reference